Continental Europe Synchronous Area: Interconnections

 HVDC connections around Europe.
 Red are existing, blue are proposed, green are approved.

 The British grid is not synchronized with the continental Europe frequency, but it is interconnected using high-voltage direct current (HVDC) via the HVDC Cross-Channel (IFA), BritNed, Nemo Link, IFA-2, North Sea Link, Viking Link and ElecLink links.
-In 2014, before Nemo Link, IFA-2, North Sea Link, Viking Link and ElecLink became operational, the United Kingdom's electricity interconnection level was 6%.
+In 2024, the interconnectivity level reached 20%, with continued plans for strengthening in the future.

 The networks of Ireland and Northern Ireland form the ENTSO-E Irish regional group, which is not yet interconnected with the continental Europe grid, but has DC interconnections with the British network through the HVDC East–West Interconnector, Moyle Interconnector and Greenlink.
 Ireland and France will be connected in 2028 by the 700 MW HVDC Celtic Interconnector.

 Similarly, the Nordic regional group of ENTSO-E (former NORDEL), composed of Norway, Sweden, Finland and the eastern part of Denmark (Zealand with islands and Bornholm), is not synchronized with the continental Europe, but has a number of non-synchronous DC connections with the continental Europe grid.
 Gotland is not synchronized with the Swedish mainland, as it is connected by HVDC.

-The network of ENTSO-E Baltic regional group, composed of Lithuania, Latvia and Estonia is interconnected with the Nordic grid at an electricity interconnection level of 10% through the HVDC Estlink cables and NordBalt cable, which is functioning since 2015.
-The Baltic States synchronize with the continental Europe grid through the Lithuania–Poland interconnection.
+Prior to the Baltic states synchronization with CESA in 2025, the regional group of Lithuania, Latvia and Estonia was interconnected with the Nordic grid at an electricity interconnection level of 10% through the HVDC Estlink 1 and 2 cables and the NordBalt cable, which began operating in 2007, 2014, and 2015 respectively.
+The Baltic States also connect with the continental Europe grid through the Lithuania–Poland interconnection.

 The networks of Iceland and Cyprus are not yet interconnected with the other grids.
 Malta is connected up to 35% via the Malta-Sicily interconnector, commissioned in 2015.

 In 2024 Cyprus and Greece approved a high-voltage direct current sea cable to link their power grids.
 Nexans is building the cable and Siemens will be contracted to build the onshore transformers.
-The cable is planned to eventually continue from Cyprus to connect with Israel’s electricity grid.
+The cable is planned to eventually continue from Cyprus to connect with Israel's electricity grid.

-Future extension plans

-ENTSO-E is studying the following extensions: